Law Office FAQ

 What is Collaborative Law?

-Collaborative law gives spouses total control over what is happening.
-Collaborative law is a new way to resolve disputes by removing the disputed matter from the litigious court room setting and treating the process as a way to “trouble shoot and problem solve” rather than to fight and win.
+Collaborative law is a process that gives spouses a different type of control over how their process will proceed.
+Collaborative law is a way to resolve disputes by removing the disputed matter from the litigious court room setting and treating the process as a way to “trouble shoot and problem solve” rather than to fight and win.
+It involves two lawyers, the husband and the wife.

 As part of the collaborative law method, both parties retain separate attorneys whose job it is to help them settle the dispute.
-No one may go to court.
-If that should occur, the collaborative law process terminates and both attorneys are disqualified from any further involvement in the case.
+The parties agree that they will not go to court until the matter is settled.
+If it cannot be settled, the collaborative law process terminates and both attorneys are disqualified from any further involvement in the case, the parties retain new counsel and the process begins anew.

-In mediation, the parties completely control the direction of the negotiations and the outcome of the agreements.
+In mediation, the parties completely control the direction of the negotiations and the outcome of the agreements, with or without their attorneys present.
 A mediator cannot give legal advice and must remain a neutral facilitator.
-If a mediated agreement is reached, the parties must still hire attorneys to draft the legal documents for presentation to the court.
+If a mediated agreement is reached, the parties still hire attorneys to draft the legal documents for presentation to the court.
 In a collaborative divorce, attorneys assist their clients in reaching a settlement of all legal issues while still looking after the best interest of their clients.
 The attorneys can and will offer legal advice and opinions to the parties during the negotiation process.
 Once, the agreement is negotiated, the attorneys can then prepare the legal documents and present them to the court, which a mediator can not.

-Clients report the benefits of collaborative law to be:
+Clients report the benefits of both mediation and collaborative processes to be:

 - Non-adversarial, cooperative environment conducive to settlement